oscardef/issue-classification-bot-2/README.md

     * "creation-date": if the bot should determine whether an issue is lingering or not based on the creation date of the issue
     * "last-modified": if the bot should determine whether an issue is lingering or not based on the last date when the issue has been modified (either by posting a comment, assigning a label, or any other kind of modification)
   - `recipients`: the list of email addresses of contributors that should receive email notifications, specified as a *list of strings*: \["emailAddress1", "emailAddress2", ...]
-  - `email-description-template`: The template strings used for the description of the bot-generated emails
+  - `email-body-template`: The template strings used for the body of the bot-generated emails
-    * `label`: email description template (*string*) for email notifications about labels<br>
+    * `label`: email body template (*string*) for email notifications about labels<br>
-    **Any string that you use for this email description template can contain any of the following placeholders, which the bot replaces with actual data:**
+    **Any string that you use for this email body template can contain any of the following placeholders, which the bot replaces with actual data:**
       - **/issue_label**: the label added by the bot to the issue
       - **/issue_number**: the number of the issue where the bot added the label
       - **/issue_author**: the author of the issue where the bot added the label